dvillarama/youtube-info/README.md

 # README

+### Summary

-Application that queries youtube for views
+Application that queries youtube for view count using youtube video id

-Things you may want to cover:
+#### Configuration

-* Configuration
+* Ruby version 2.4.1
-    Create a .env file using the sample.env template (or add the variables to your environment)

 * No Database

-* Ruby version 2.4.1

-* How to run the test suite
+#### How to run the test suite
     bundle exec rake

+#### How to install and run
+1. git clone git@github.com:dvillarama/youtube-info.git
+1. cd youtube-info
+1. bundle install
+1. Create a .env file using the sample.env template (or add the variables to your environment)
+1. bundle exec rails server
+1. open browser to localhost:3000